Fisheries Rights

 The contrary can be shown by the terms of the grant or circumstances up to acquisition.
 The owner might show that the alleged fishery owner had a common of fishery and not an exclusive right to exclude the riparian owner.

 The presumption of ownership is that the bed of nontidal water belongs in equal shares to the owners of the adjoining lands.
 Where the land includes a body of water, it is presumed to be owned by the landowner.
-The presumption is that the adjoining owners owns to halfway across the body of water.
+The presumption is that the adjoining owners own halfway across the body of water.
+The entirety of the water may be owned by a third party where several fisheries exist.

-Acts sufficient to establish ownership such as exercising the fishing rights, payment of rates for the fishery, making and ditch taking gravel stones and sand placing stakes in the river building peers et cetera in former times may tend to show ownership of the body of water/fishery.
+Acts sufficient to establish ownership, such as exercising the fishing rights, payment of rates for the fishery, making and ditch taking gravel stones and sand, placing stakes in the river, building peers, et cetera in former times, may tend to show ownership of the body of water/fishery.

 Several Fishery

 Fisheries are profits of the soil over which water flows.
-Title to the fishery derives from the right to the soil.
+The title to the fishery derives from the right to the soil.
 A fishery may be owned by a person who does not own the adjoining land or subsoil.
 This is a so-called several fishery.

-The right is a property right .
+The right is a property right.
 This right can be leased by the holder of the right.

-The owner of a fishery right must exercise it in a manner that causes as little detriment to the riparian owners as is consistent with full beneficial use of the right of fishing.
+The owner of a fishery right must exercise it in a manner that causes as little detriment to the riparian owners as is consistent with the full beneficial use of the right of fishing.

 Proving Private Several Fishery

 The onus of proof for a private right in tidal waters is on the person who claims it.
-Long use leads to the presumption that the right existed before the time of legal memory (1189the date of death of Henry II).
+Long use leads to the presumption that the right existed before the time of legal memory (1189, the date of death of Henry II).
 This can then be countered by proof that is not the case.

-The Attorney General/state pleaded the waters had always been tidal and public fishing right of fishing had existed there at all times.
+The Attorney General/state pleaded the waters had always been tidal and public fishing rights of fishing had existed there at all times.
 The exclusive possession of the fishery for hundreds of years must be of enormous weight and the court would not usually ascribe an illegal origin.
 However, the presumption can be offset by proof of later origin.
-As Ulster was not under the control of the Crown until the 16th century or 17th century, it could not have been granted by the Crown prior to 1189.
-The proof a possessory title could not displace the public right of fishing in tidal waters.